 Your doctor can help you decide if your child should receive a booster.

 Booster doses are not recommended at this time for children and adolescents under 18 years of age who do not have any risk factors for severe COVID-19.

-All vaccines are approved for use in Australia and continue to provide very strong protection against serious illness from COVID-19, however, Omicron-specific bivalent vaccines are preferred for boosters.
+All vaccines are approved for use in Australia and continue to give strong protection against serious illness from COVID-19.
+Omicron-specific bivalent vaccines are preferred for boosters.

 The date you had your last COVID-19 vaccine is on your COVID-19 digital certificate.

 To book a booster dose, use the healthdirect Service Finder.

 A booster program is taking place in residential aged care facilities.
 Read more about the COVID-19 booster dose vaccination program in residential aged care.